OfficeDev/office-js-docs-pr/docs/tutorials/outlook-tutorial.md

 ### Test the button

-Save all of your changes and run `npm start` from the command prompt, if the server isn't already running.
+Save all of your changes and run `npm run dev-server` from the command prompt, if the server isn't already running.
 Then complete the following steps to test the **Insert default gist** button.

-> [!IMPORTANT]
-> If you see a "Sideload is not supported" error, you can ignore it and proceed.

 1. Open Outlook and compose a new message.